debhere/Predict-Crypto-Price/README.md

 ### Extract-Transform-Load (ETL)

 *scripts* contains the source code of the ETL pipeline.
-Ensure to update the database server name in the db config file [here](/scripts/_config/database.yaml).Upon running the shell script data_prep.sh, the ohlc data will be inserted into the database.
+Ensure to update the database server name in the db config file [here](/scripts/_config/database.yaml).
+Upon running the shell script data_prep.sh, the ohlc data will be inserted into the database.
 Consider this piece as the pre-requisite as until the data collection is done the learning process cannot be started.

 Currently, the data is corrected for the period of 6 months (01-Jan-2024 to 30-Sep-2024).
 Change the start and end date within the script for any preferred date range.
 Ensure to delete any existing data from the table before running the shell script or else the data will be appended.